glomex/gcdt-docs/docs/07_installation.md

 ### Defining which gcdt-plugins to use

 gcdt needs at least some gcdt-glugins so you should want to install these together.
-The easiest way is to put the dependencies into a `requirements_gcdt.txt` file:
+Add `gcdt` and the plugins you use to *requirements_gcdt.txt*

 ``` text
 gcdt